Whitney Young: Early life and career

-In 1957 he co-authored Some Pioneers in Social Work: brief sketches; student work book with Florence V. Adams.
+In 1957, he co-authored Some Pioneers in Social Work: brief sketches; student work book with Florence V. Adams.

 In 1960, Young was awarded a Rockefeller Foundation grant for a postgraduate year at Harvard University.
-In the same year, he joined the NAACP and rose to become state president, where he was also a close friend of Roy Wilkins, its executive director.
+In the same year, he joined the NAACP and rose to become president of the Georgia branch, where he was also a close friend of Roy Wilkins, the NAACP's executive director.

 Executive Director of National Urban League

 In 1961, at age 40, Young became executive director of the National Urban League.
 He was unanimously selected by the National Urban League's Board of Directors, succeeding Lester Granger on October 1, 1961.
 Within four years he expanded the organization from 38 employees to 1,600 employees; and from an annual budget of $325,000 to one of $6,100,000.
 Young served as President of the Urban League until his death in 1971.

 The Urban League had traditionally been a cautious and moderate organization with many white members.
 During Young's ten-year tenure at the League, he brought the organization to the forefront of the American Civil Rights Movement.
 He both greatly expanded its mission and kept the support of influential white business and political leaders.
 In a 1964 interview with Robert Penn Warren for the book Who Speaks for the Negro? and archived at the Louie B. Nunn Center for Oral History, Young expressed the mission of the Urban League not as ground-level activism in itself but as the supplement and complement of the activities of all other organizations; he states, "we are the social engineers, we are the strategists, we are the planners, we are the people who work at the level of policy-making, policy implementation, the highest echelons of the corporate community, the highest echelons of the governmental community – both at the federal, state and local level – the highest echelons of the labor movement."
 As part of the League's new mission, Young initiated programs like "Street Academy", an alternative education system to prepare high school dropouts for college, and "New Thrust", an effort to help local black leaders identify and solve community problems.
 He also pushed for initiatives like scholarships to recruit black people into the architecture profession, which has been and continues to be predominantly white.